2019 Maple Syrup Weekend is March 23-24 and March 30-31

 In March, local producers open their sugar bush and sugar shacks to the community to celebrate the innovative process of turning sap into syrup during Maple Syrup Weekend.
-The best way to fully appreciate maple syrup is with a full stack of pancakes dripping with liquid gold!
+The best way to fully appreciate fresh syrup is with a full stack of pancakes dripping with liquid gold!

 Commercial farms, nature centers, and restaurants create a fun atmosphere offering maple-flavored cotton candy, ice cream, BBQ sauce, milkshakes, mustard, scones, cheesecake, popcorn, hot chocolate, baked beans, or sugar on snow.
 This is also a prime opportunity for them to sell products including maple syrup, candy, butter, and cream.